Therapists in Toledo, OR

 Serves Area

-100% teletherapy - no in person sessions.
-I do NOT work with children, couples or families.
-I offer individual adults only.
-I have a specialization working with law enforcement, first responders and military though I’ve worked with a wide range of clients with differing backgrounds.
-I ONLY take Regence Blue Cross and Pacific Source for insurance.
+I offer individual counseling to adults.
+At this time, I am not providing couples, children’s or family therapy.
+I have a specialization working with complex trauma, dissociative disorders and mood disorders.
+I have a sub-speciality working with law enforcement, first responders and military though I’ve worked with a wide range of clients.
+Currently, I am only credentialed with Regence Blue Cross and Pacific Source for insurance.
 I have a Masters of Science in Clinical Psychology and I'm a Licensed Marriage and Family Therapist.
 Shoot me an email if you have any questions that I didn't address on this website.

-100% teletherapy - no in person sessions.
-I do NOT work with children, couples or families.
-I offer individual adults only.
-I have a specialization working with law enforcement, first responders and military though I’ve worked with a wide range of clients with differing backgrounds.
-I ONLY take Regence Blue Cross and Pacific Source for insurance.
+I offer individual counseling to adults.
+At this time, I am not providing couples, children’s or family therapy.
+I have a specialization working with complex trauma, dissociative disorders and mood disorders.
+I have a sub-speciality working with law enforcement, first responders and military though I’ve worked with a wide range of clients.
+Currently, I am only credentialed with Regence Blue Cross and Pacific Source for insurance.
 I have a Masters of Science in Clinical Psychology and I'm a Licensed Marriage and Family Therapist.
 Shoot me an email if you have any questions that I didn't address on this website.

 (458) 218-8654 View (458) 218-8654